jostylr/write-web/src/access.md

    that role in role.csv.
 Everything else is defined here.
 4. notification.csv This is a notification control panel for users.
 Very important to get right.
+5. tokens.csv a transitory file not to be saved in version control(?).
+It contains user ids tied to two arrays: one for access tokens and one for the expiration date.
+Their locations

 ## CSV headers